yaroslaff/hashget/README.md

 ~~~
 (you can run with -v for verbosity)

 Now we have fully working debian system.
-Some files are still missing (e.g. APT list files) but can be created
+Some files are still missing (e.g. APT list files in /var/lib/apt/lists,
-with 'apt update' command.
+which we explicitly --exclude'd) but can be created with 'apt update' command.

-## Adding custom files for deduplication
+## Adding (indexing) files to local HashDB
 Now, lets add some files to our test machine:

 ~~~